chris-short/devopsish.com/content/post/141/index.md

 [Microsoft Screws Customers and its Own Advocates Alike](https://www.lastweekinaws.com/blog/microsoft-screws-customers-and-its-own-advocates-alike/) — "Surprise!
 After Oct.
 1, licenses you purchase for your Windows workloads become significantly more expensive to run in any cloud provider that isn’t Microsoft Azure.
 All of your budget planning, all of your resource forecasts?
 Throw them into the garbage and start over."
 Or maybe this is a way to get people off Windows? 🤔🤔🤔

-[These Legit-Looking iPhone Lightning Cables Will Hijack Your Computer](https://www.vice.com/en_us/article/evj4qw/these-iphone-lightning-cables-will-hack-your-computer) — To hell with your hardward and software supply chain.
+[These Legit-Looking iPhone Lightning Cables Will Hijack Your Computer](https://www.vice.com/en_us/article/evj4qw/these-iphone-lightning-cables-will-hack-your-computer) — To hell with your hardware and software supply chain.
 I just need to figure out where your IT department buys its cables from.

 [**DevRel is a Force Multiplier**](https://cshort.co/2K9XsgV)
 Featuring interviews with Developer Relations professionals from many successful companies including Red Hat, Google, Chef, Docker, Mozilla, SparkPost, Heroku, Twilio, CoreOS, and more, and with a foreword by Jono Bacon, *The Business Value of Developer Relations* is the perfect book for anyone who is working in the tech industry and wants to understand where DevRel is now and how to get involved.
 Don’t get left behind — join the community today. *SPONSORED*